pyscf/pyscf.github.io/source/install.rst

     $ pip install https://github.com/pyscf/semiemprical/archive/v0.1.0.tar.gz

 * Pypi command for a local copy.
-If you wish to develop an extended module locally, you can use the local install mode of pip.
+If you wish to develop an extension module locally, you can use the local install mode of pip.
 In this way, it's recommended to operate in virtual environment so that changes you made do not pollute the system default python runtime environment.
 For example::